What are Assets and Liabilities?

 What Are Assets and Liabilities?

-The words asset and liability are two very common words in accounting/bookkeeping.
+The words asset and liability are two of the most common terms in accounting and bookkeeping.
 Some people simply say an asset is something you own and a liability is something you owe.
 In other words, assets are good, and liabilities are bad.
-That’s not wrong, but there’s a little more to it than that.
-Let’s look at a complete definition.
+That description is not wrong, but there is more to it.
+Let us look at the complete definition used under IFRS and US GAAP.

 What is Assets in Accounting?

-• You have control as a result of a past event
+• You have that control as a result of a past event

 • It has a future economic benefit